olets/hometown-prompt/README.md

 ![](./img/git-prompt-kit-default.jpg)

-In the above screenshot, the default Git Prompt Kit prompt is showing that `master` is checked out and that it is dirty, not behind the upstream, and one commit ahead of the upstream; that there are two stashes, no files with the assume-unchanged bit set, no files with the skip-worktree bit set, one untracked file, no conflicted files, no unstaged deleted files, three unstaged modified files, one staged new file, no staged deleted files, and no staged modified files; that the previous command succeeded; and, implicitly, that the upstream is `origin/master` and that there is no tag at `HEAD`.
+In the above screenshot, the default Git Prompt Kit prompt shows that `master` is checked out and that it is dirty, not behind the upstream, and one commit ahead of the upstream; that there are two stashes, no files with the assume-unchanged bit set, no files with the skip-worktree bit set, one untracked file, no conflicted files, no unstaged deleted files, three unstaged modified files, one staged new file, no staged deleted files, and no staged modified files; that the previous command succeeded; and, implicitly, that the upstream is `origin/master` and that there is no tag at `HEAD`.

+&nbsp;

 - [Installation](#installation)
 - [Features](#features)